Friday, March 27, 2026

 • Corresponding columns must have **compatible data types**

-• Column names in the final result come from the first SELECT statement
+• Column names in the final result come from the **first SELECT statement** only

-• ORDER BY can only appear once — at the very end of the entire statement
+• ORDER BY can appear only once — at the very end of the entire statement

 SELECT department_id FROM employees